spacelift-io/user-documentation/docs/getting-started.md

 In this section we will be connecting GitHub as our VCS.
 You can find more information about other supported VCS providers [here](./integrations/source-control/github.md).

  If you created your Spacelift account using GitHub, see please follow the "[GitHub was used as a sign-in option](getting-started.md#github-was-used-as-a-sign-in-option)" sub-section.
-If you created your account using Google or GitLab, please see the "[Google or GitLab was used as a sign-in option](getting-started.md#google-or-gitlab-was-used-as-a-sign-in-option)" sub-section.
+If you created your account using another option than GitHub, please see the "[GitHub was not used to sign in](getting-started.md#github-was-not-used-to-sign-in)" sub-section.

 !!! info
     The flow for connecting GitHub as a VCS provider is slightly different when using GitHub to sign in compared to the other sign-in options (GitLab, Google).
 Follow the section that is applicable to you.

-#### GitHub was used as a sign-in option:
+#### GitHub was used as a sign-in option

 1. [Install the Spacelift GitHub App](https://github.com/apps/spacelift-io/installations/new){: rel="nofollow"} if you have not already installed it.
 2. Please select any of your GitHub repositories that create local resources (we will not be integrating with any cloud providers to keep this guide simple and quick_).
 If_ you do not have a GitHub repository of this kind, you can fork our [terraform-starter repository](https://github.com/spacelift-io/terraform-starter) (Make sure to allow the installed GitHub app access to the forked repository).